nsoft/ns-login/rest/README.md

 used for per-request messages and the socket for system broadcasts, additionally messages generated while the user was off line may be stored and delivered on login via the PendingNotificationServlet

+Note that the choice of put vs post for object creation is a matter of some debate in the web development community, but this is easily swapped by switching the method names in RestServlet.
+If you disagree, just change it :)

+## Status

+Completed:
+1. GET object by id, or filtered/sorted list of objects
+1. PUT to create objects
+1. POST to update objects
+1. Javascript framework to perform above
+1. Test page to demonstrate use of Javascript framework
+1. Notifications of errors/messages via response envelope or via websocket

+To Do:
+1. More Demos on test page
+1. Authentication
+1. Authorization
+1. Actions for complex operations